HomeLatest NewsStartupsNational Startup Day 2026: Startup sector shifts focus from valuations to sustainable growth

 Advertisement

-He said sectors such as climate, energy, manufacturing and financial inclusion would be central to this transition, particularly as startups embed and efficiency into their business models.
+He said sectors such as climate, energy, manufacturing and financial inclusion would be central to this transition, particularly as startups embed sustainability and efficiency into their business models.

 A notable trend is the rising role of Tier-2 and Tier-3 cities, which are emerging not just as talent pools but as demand centres.
 Founders and investors point to deeper digital adoption, affordability-driven innovation and products designed for domestic markets as factors enabling startups to scale beyond major metropolitan hubs.